15 Restaurant Floor Plan Examples & Restaurant Layout Design Ideas

 Remember, this is a whole new experience for customers and the more you do to address their concerns in advance, the smoother their visit will be.

 6 Factors to Consider When Designing Your Restaurant Floor Plan

 Now that you know the what and the why, let’s get into the how.

 You’ll need to consider a few things as you plot out your restaurant floor plan to make sure you won’t have to back track once you begin making decisions.

 Look into your city’s building codes to make sure you’re accounting for requirements like emergency exits, adequate lighting and ventilation, occupancy, and more.

 At the bare minimum, you need to follow requirements laid out in the Americans with Disabilities Act (ADA), as well as any city-specific standards of accessibility.
-You’ll need make reasonable accommodations for individuals with accessibility needs, such as incorporating a wide enough space for customers using wheelchairs to access your washrooms.
+You’ll need to make reasonable accommodations for individuals with accessibility needs, such as incorporating a wide enough space for guests using wheelchairs to access your washrooms.

 Dig out your business plan and get ready to do some math: you’ll need to figure out how many people your restaurant will hold so that you’re meeting your profitability requirements.

-Every aspect of your restaurant floor plan should be designed to improve workflow and efficiency between front and back of house.
+Every aspect of your restaurant layout should be designed to improve workflow and efficiency between front and back of house.
 Your inventory should be able to move easily from the delivery truck into storage and then through prep, cooking, and plating.
 Your serving staff need a clear path from the kitchen to (and through) the dining room so they can deliver orders quickly and safely.

 But where do you turn?